Moore-Lab-UMass/CAPRA/README.md

 `./0_Pull-and-Prep-Data.sh`

-The input data format is detailed below and can be generated directly for ENCODE data using the script `pull-starr-bams.py` in the Bonus Scripts folder
+The input data format is detailed below and can be generated directly for ENCODE data using the script [pull-starr-bams.py](https://github.com/Moore-Lab-UMass/CAPRA/blob/main/Toolkit/pull-starr-bams.py) in the Toolkit folder

 | Exp ID      | Biosample | Lab | RNA BAMs | DNA BAMs |
 | ----------- | ----------- | ----------- | ----------- | ----------- |